 Given Susan is an existing customer And she has an active bank account with a balance of 1000 dollars When she withdraws 250 dollars Then the withdrawal can be performed And the remaining balance is 750 dollars

-Specifying your scenarios like this both ensures that they are crisp, clear, and readable for all those involved, and it makes it much easier for those responsible for automating the scenarios to pick the right tool for the job.
+Specifying your scenarios like this both ensures that they are crisp, clear, and readable for all those involved, and it makes it much easier for those responsible for automating the scenarios to pick the right tool for the job – even if you search for a Klimaanlage in Graz or a Sofa Konfigurator.
 The scenario above could be executed through the user interface (Selenium or Appium), using a web API (RestSharp or Flurl) or even directly on a database.
 And when the existing implementation needs to change (for example because at some point in time an API becomes available where previously everything needed to be done through the user interface), you don’t need to update the scenarios at all.